 ** Students will receive the actual Certificiate in Women's Studies upon graduation from their doctoral program.

-Introduction to Women's Studies: Texts and Theories (3 credits) This course provides a broad overview of the issues and methods of Women's Studies.
+Feminist Texts and Theories (3 credits): This course provides a broad overview of the issues and methods of Women's Studies.
 The instructors will use an interdisciplinary approach to consider some of the themes, questions, methodologies and findings of women's studies scholarship.
-The course will introduce students to a selection of feminist texts, taken from both literary and social science sources, and also to classic and contemporary theoretical works .
+The course will introduce students to a selection of feminist texts, taken from both literary and social science sources, and also to classic and contemporary theoretical works.
 In addition, students will explore the ways in which the field of Women's Studies has raised new questions and brought new perspectives to those areas where the humanities and social and behavioral sciences intersect, with material which is interdisciplinary in nature and frequently poses a challenge to conventional disciplinary boundaries.